-One crucial bit is this “secondary mortar bed” concrete layer that’s also called (depending on which contractor you’re talking to) a “mud bed”, “mortar bed”, “deck mud layer”, “drypack concrete layer”, or sometimes (erroneously) just “the pan”.
+One crucial part of a shower base is the “secondary mortar bed” concrete layer that’s also called (depending on which contractor you’re talking to) a “mud bed”, “mortar bed”, “deck mud layer”, “drypack concrete layer”, or sometimes just “the pan”.
 If it’s made from the wrong sort of concrete mix or installed with an improper slope, then this layer won’t do it’s job of shedding water immediately and letting absorbed moisture evaporate back out eventually.

-So, whether you’re thinking of doing your own shower base or just wanting to understand everything a tile contractor should be doing at this step of a custom tile shower install, this post should help.
+So, if you’re thinking of doing your own shower base or just want to understand everything that a contractor should be doing at this step of a custom tile shower install, then this post should help.

 STEP ZERO: The Waterproofing Liner

 The most important part of any shower base is the waterproofing.
 On my own custom shower installs, I use Kerdi fabric to put a waterproofing layer directly beneath the shower floor, curb, and wall tile.
 This creates the driest, most guaranteed mold-free shower install possible.

 But, sometimes I moonlight for other shower installers who have particularly challenging custom shower floor slopes to create.
-Most traditional custom shower install contractors use a very traditional method of shower construction that puts the waterproofing liner “pan” (either pieces of flexible PVC plastic or a fabricated-in-place literal fiberglass pan) beneath a concrete mortar bed that’s intended to both absorb and release the moisture that passes through the shower floor tile and grout.
+Most traditional custom shower install contractors use a very traditional method of shower construction that puts the waterproofing liner “pan” (either a layer of flexible PVC plastic or a custom made in place literal fiberglass pan) beneath a concrete mortar bed that’s intended to both absorb and release the moisture that passes through the shower floor tile and grout.

 It’s a bit of a Rube Goldberg approach to waterproofing a shower that was necessary back in the 1960s, 70s, and 80s before there were waterproofing materials that you could install tile directly to.
-But, lots of contractors still use this approach.
+But, lots of contractors still use the traditional approach.
 And, many of ’em have trouble finding skilled installers who can perfectly slope a truly custom concrete mortar bed.
 Hence the moonlighting.

 Be CERTAIN that the liner is actually Waterproof!